yellfage/bitflux-client-js/README.md

 ### Reconnection

-- Reconnecting after a connection error;
-- Reconnecting after an abnormal disconnection;
+- Reconnecting after a connection error or an abnormal disconnection;
-- Delay before reconnecting according to a specific reconnection scheme;
+- Delay before reconnection according to a specific reconnection delay scheme;

 ### Communication